(Updated on 2/2/2024 to reflect a more recent trip)

 Best Restaurants:

-2. Culinary Dropout.
+- Culinary Dropout.
 CD is one of my favorite restaurants in Scottsdale.
 I love that their waterfront location has patio dining so you can enjoy the beautiful Arizona weather.
 Plus they have a build your own charcuterie board which is an instant winner in my book.
-And of course their butternut squash lasagna is fantastic.
+And of course their butternut squash lasagna is fantastic (although it’s not always on the menu).

 Best Activities: